Search for: "Benjamin Wittes" Results 161 - 180 of 2,301

 (by Benjamin Wittes, Robert Chesney & Jack Goldsmith) One year ago today, Lawfare published its inaugural post, announcing a new web site devoted to “that nebulous zone in which actions taken or contemplated to protect the nation interact with the nation’s laws and legal institutions. [read post]

-Benjamin Wittes sat down on Lawfare Live with Rashawn Ray, the David M. [read post]
+Benjamin Wittes sat down with an all-Lawfare crew to discuss the election. [read post]

 20 Aug 2018, 5:35 pm by Jen Patja Howell